 What is clear from the chart above is that Ampere Computing is not making any commitment to use the same socket and platform with the future Siryn Altra chip.
 That doesn’t mean that it won’t, but we wouldn’t count on it, with DDR5 memory, PCI-Express 5.0 peripheral buses, and probably future CCIX, CXL, and Gen-Z ports also being supported.
 (Microsoft is hot on Arm processors and loves Gen-Z, so there is probably a push to bridge from PCI-Express 5.0 to Gen-Z at least here, and probably elsewhere among the hyperscaler and cloud builder elite.)

 The Quicksilver chip implements those 80 cores in an 8 x 10 grid and has them interconnected with a mesh network similar to that used by Intel’s Xeon SP and Xeon Phi processors (and Tilera and a bunch of other chip designers from several years ago).
-The cores run at 3 GHz (a little less than the 3.3 GHz maximum speed expected on the Quicksilver chip), so a two-socket machine yields 160 cores with no symmetric multithreading.
+The cores run at 3 GHz (a little less than the 3.3 GHz maximum speed expected on the Quicksilver chip), so a two-socket machine yields 160 cores with no simultaneous multithreading.
 Ampere Computing believes in having the strongest core it can deliver and not using SMT, which creates performance, security, and scaling issues that negate some of the benefits of doubling up the virtual cores by adding threads to each core.

 With the Mystique Altra Max chips, the cores are laid out in a rectangular grid with the mesh interconnect extended, and the same eight memory controllers and 128 lanes of PCI-Express 4.0 are added, and the peak clock speed is dropped down to 3 GHz flat.